1Password/check-signed-commits-action/README.md

 # Check signed commits in PR

-A GitHub Action that checks the commits of the current PR and fails if there are 1 or more unsigned commits.
-It also adds a comment to the PR that links to the [1Password Commit Signing docs](https://developer.1password.com/docs/ssh/git-commit-signing/).
+A GitHub Action that checks the commits of the current PR and fails if it contains unsigned commits.
+It also places a comment in the PR to inform the author about next steps.

 ## Usage